apache/jackrabbit-filevault/src/site/markdown/referenceablenodes.md

 The import behavior of packages with can be tweaked with `ImportOptions.setIdConflictPolicy(...)` per package or the default can be overridden in the [OSGi Configuration](config.html).
 For further details refer to the [JavaDoc][3].
 The old behavior can be achieved with `IdConflictPolicy.LEGACY`.

-Note that `CREATE_NEW_ID` will enforce creation of new identifiers, even when no node with conflicting ids.
+Note that `CREATE_NEW_ID` will enforce creation of new identifiers, even when no node with a conflicting id exists.

 [1]: https://s.apache.org/jcr-2.0-spec/3_Repository_Model.html#3.8%20Referenceable%20Nodes
 [2]: https://s.apache.org/jcr-2.0-spec/3_Repository_Model.html#3.8.2%20Referential%20Integrity